 Ben Smith is a two-time Emmy award-winning meteorologist on News 19 This Morning.
+You also may see him on the sidelines photographing high school and college football.
 He began his career at News 19 in April 2010.

 Ben is a certified broadcast meteorologist originally from Fredericksburg, Virginia.
 He says he’s always been interested in weather from grade school, tracking snowstorms up the east coast and doing weather on the morning announcements in high school.
 After graduating high school, he attended East Carolina University in Greenville, North Carolina where in 1996 he received a bachelor’s degree in Communications and a minor in Geography.